eriknyquist/ptttl/c_implementation/README.rst

   Requires ``stdint.h``, ``memset()`` from ``string.h``.

-* **ptttl_to_wav.c**: Reads the output of ``ptttl_parser.c`` and produces a .wav file containing the tones described by the RTTTL/PTTTL source. ``ptttl_sample_generator.c`` is used to generate one sample at a time and write it to the .wav file immediately, so there is no need to store the entire .wav file in memory.
+* **ptttl_to_wav.c**: Reads the output of ``ptttl_parser.c`` and produces a .wav file containing the tones described by the RTTTL/PTTTL source.
 Requires ``stdio.h`` and ``stdint.h``.

 Some additional files, that are not required for normal usage but may be useful for